-These can be further split down as either being 'Escalated Service risks' or 'Standing Corporate risks'.
+These can be further split down as being 'Escalated Service risks', 'Standing Corporate risks' or 'Strategic Risks'.

-Escalated Service risks are likely to be those that by virtue of the severity of the potential outcome and/or inadequate controls may be considered a single point of failure for the Council, rather than a threat to a single Service.
-It could also include those risks that are newly identified and have little or no mitigation or controls in place.
-These risks will tend to be operational and arise, be resolved and then be removed from the register.
+Escalated Service (ES) risks are likely to be those that by virtue of the severity of the potential outcome and/or inadequate controls may be considered a single point of failure for the Council, rather than a threat to a single Service alone.
+It could also include those risks that are newly identified and have little or no mitigation or controls in place, that require wider consideration.

+These risks will tend to be operational and arise, be resolved/adequately mitigated and then removed from the corporate register.